us4useu/arrus/docs/content/api.matlab.rst

 SetNTriggers
 ------------
-..  mat:function:: AriusMEX(moduleIndex, "SetNTriggers", n)
+..  mat:function:: Us4MEX(moduleIndex, "SetNTriggers", n)

     Sets the number of triggers to be generated.